 Please note that some of the FAQs may not be applicable / correct if the event you are attending is taking place at an external venue (not in the RSM building at 1 Wimpole Street) or if the event is taking place as a webinar.
 Please contact your Events Executive for further information.

-I have agreed to speak at an RSM webinar, what happens next?
+I have agreed to speak at an RSM event, what happens next?

-You will be contacted by an Event Executive who will ask you to complete a webinar speaker form and to attend a test meeting.
+You will be contacted by an Event Executive who will ask you to complete a speaker form and to attend a test meeting if you are speaking at a webinar or virtually.
 We would be very grateful if you could help us promote your event by using the social media toolkit provided by your Event Executive.

-Do I have to speak live, or can I pre-record my lecture?
+Do I have to speak live for a webinar, or can I pre-record my lecture?

-While it is our preference for speakers to present live, we understand that not everyone is comfortable doing so.
-If you would like to pre-record your lecture, please let your Event Executive know and they will send you the RSM’s guide to pre-recording.
+While it is our preference for speakers to present live during our webinars, we understand that not everyone is comfortable doing so.
+If you would like to pre-record your lecture for a webinar, please let your Event Executive know and they will send you the RSM’s guide to pre-recording.
 Please note, all speakers are invited to participate live for panel discussions / question and answers.

-What happens on the day I am speaking at a webinar?
+What happens on the day I am speaking at an event?
 What do I need to know?

 Your Event Executive will send your panellist link on the day of the webinar; this link is unique to you, please do not share with others.
 All speakers are requested to attend a pre-webinar check 60 minutes before going live.